Gender identity guidance, MCAD, December 2016.

 603 CMR 26 Access to equal educational opportunity

 Includes anti-discrimination regulations regarding school admission (26.02), curriculum (26.05), athletics (26.06) and more.

 Executive Order 592 Advancing workforce diversity, inclusion, equal opportunity, non-discrimination, and affirmative action

 City and town bylaws

-"...no person, public or private, shall be denied any rights guaranteed pursuant to local, state, and/or federal law on the basis of race or color, gender, physical or mental ability, religion, socio-economic status, ethnic or national origin, affectional or sexual preference, gender identity or expression, genetic information, lifestyle, or age.”
+"...No person shall be denied any rights guaranteed pursuant to local, Commonwealth, or federal law on the basis of race or color, gender, physical or mental ability, religion, socio-economic status, ethnic or national origin, affectional or sexual preference, Gender Identity or expression, Genetic Information, or age.”

 Includes in its protections, "Gender identity or expression shall mean and include a person's actual or perceived gender, as well as a person's gender identity, gender-related self-image, gender-related appearance, or gender-related expression whether or not that gender identity, gender-related self-image, gender-related appearance, or gender-related expression is different from that traditionally associated with a person's sex at birth."

 Cambridge, Lesbian, gay, bisexual, transgender, queer, plus commission, Title 2, c.2.125